Today every single site on the web is talking about your online privacy protection and taking the oath that they will take more than gold.

 Where is your online privacy?

-A former Detective at St Louis Metropolitan Police in an answer to a Quora question explained how you can be tracked even if your phone is switched off.
+A former Detective at St Louis Metropolitan Police in answer to a Quora question explained how you could be tracked even if your phone is switched off.
 He said:

-If your phone is connected to a power source…i.e; the Battery or the car charger it can be “tracked” continually.
-Regardless of if the power is on or off the phone if connected to a power source will continue to “ping” the nearest cell tower and be handed off from one to the next as you travel.
+If your phone is connected to a power source…i.e., the Battery or the car charger, it can be “tracked” continually.
+It doesn’t matter if the power is on or off the phone is connected to a power source will continue to “ping” the nearest cell tower and be handed off from one to the next as you travel.

 An Americal hacktivist Edward Snowden also said:

-Millions of data breach incidents happen behind us but we are totally
+Millions of data breach incidents happen behind us, but we are totally unaware of it.

-When you monitor the behavior of your apps then you’ll notice that your apps are spying on you instead of helping.
-We think Facebook, Google is free, the Internet is free.
+When you monitor your apps’ behaviour, you’ll notice that your apps are spying on you instead of helping.
+We think Facebook; Google is free, the Internet is free.

-And that’s why people in developed countries like the USA started Delete Facebook campaign to make them realize their fault.
+And that’s why people in developed countries like the USA started Delete Facebook campaigns to make them realize their fault.

-In my opinion, Online privacy is just a myth and we should accept it. what do you think about online privacy?
+In my opinion, Online privacy protection is just a myth, and we should accept it.
+What do you think about online privacy?
 Leave your answer in the comments.

-And.. the most important thing share this post to them who think they are totally safe online.
+And.. the most crucial thing share this post to them who think they are safe online.